Install and Replace a Ceiling Fan

 If you chose the more challenging alternative in step 4 above, and unplugged each wire from the switch, then your next step is to plug these wires into their correct positions on the new switch.
 Re-install your light kit or switch housing cover and your job is done.

-Now that you can see how simple it is to replace a ceiling fan capacitor, don’t rush out to buy a new fan if yours stops working.
+Now that you can see how simple it is to replace a ceiling fan capacitor, don’t rush out to buy a new fan if yours stops working, quality ceiling fans can be maintained.
 You can enjoy a fully functioning ceiling fan rather quickly with these steps — it’s fast, simple, and inexpensive.